Psychodynamics and cyclic intervention

 The book “Individual Therapy and the Science of Psychodynamics” (Malan, 1979, p.15) identifies central aspects of psychodynamic therapy:

-- People use defensive mechanisms to avoid something that they dread.
+• People use defence mechanisms to avoid what they dread.
 (Weinberg, 1995, uses the term dread.)
 There are three parts to these mechanisms:

-- One form of interpretation is to draw links between two parts of a defence mechanism: dread, anxiety, and defence.
+• One form of interpretation is to draw a link between two of the three parts of a defence mechanism: dread, anxiety, and defence.
 (Malan, p.80)

 Note: You can read about psychoanalyst David H Malan on Wikipedia.